To The Person, I Have To Let Go

 Always be my Soul Mate

 True it took you a while to accept me as a woman.
 But I so admire your patience with me.
 Once you had come to term with it, you were beautiful.
 You were very supportive and you told me you wanted to work on us, our relationship.
 I selfishly was so happy to hear that.
 You told me you were never going to leave me.
 Then you travel again for work and I didn’t see you for a few weeks.
 There was nothing to work on if we weren’t together.
 The texts and phone calls were getting lesser because of the different time zones.

 You tried hard and yes you did. but I was beaten by guilt and feeling selfish that how can I force this beautiful man whom I love so dearly to change the way he is wired?.

-You have taught me a lot in life and we have learnt a great deal from each other.
+You have taught me a lot in life and we have learned a great deal from each other.
 We have helped each other grow so much.
-The memories I shared with you have played a great role in shaping the person that I am today.
+The memories I shared with you have played a significant role in shaping the person that I am today.
 We are the product of our memories.
-You made it possible for me to be truly present and I can’t thank you enough for that.
+You made it possible for me to be genuinely present and I can’t thank you enough for that.